LwaBot/minibot-wow/README.md

 [Back to Top](#home)

-## BUILD YOUR OWN FRAMEWORK &amp; ADDON
+## BUILD YOUR OWN FRAMEWORK &amp; SCRIPTS

 This is an advanced topic for those real Lua gurus.
 In fact, this is the way and the only way that other "unlockers" in the market provide.
 Of course, we also don't limit any possibilities in this area.
 You are fully capable to create your own framework or WoW addon with the unlocking feature and API set brought by `MiniBot for WoW`, in pure Lua.

 If you still wish to build your own logics on top of our development framework, you can still create [Project](#project) with primary focus on the [Custom Scripts](#CUSTOM-SCRIPT) part.
 Notice that all [Custom Scripts](#CUSTOM-SCRIPT) get loaded in the first beginning (the same time when MiniBot Development Framework is loaded), so this is quite similar as a normal WoW addon lua file.
 However, you can enjoy the full benefits of [Project](#project), including UI panel settings and encryption with authorization controls!

 If you don't like our development framework at all, you can fully build your own pure WoW addon.
 And what `MiniBot` offers is fully-featured unlocker, described below.
+However, we encourage you to use our MiniBot Loader (via "scripts" folder) and avoid public AddOns since they could serve as another detection vector.

 ### Unlock Protected WoW API